rodrimati1992/abi_stable_crates/readme.md

 <span id = "readme_example"></span>
 # Example

-This is a full example,demonstrating:
+This is a full example, which is located in `readme/readme_example`, demonstrating:

 - `user crates`(defined in the Architecture section below).